santanupattanayak/santanupattanayak.github.io/_posts/2025-12-09-Quantum-Computing-and-Quantum-Machine-Learning.md

 Entangling gates such as CNOT create correlations between qubits that cannot be captured classically.
 These correlations allow quantum algorithms to propagate information globally across the state space, ensuring that local operations influence the full system.

 ### Interference: Amplifying Correct Answers, Cancelling Wrong Ones
-The final—and often most important—step uses **interference**.
+The final and often the most important step uses **interference**.
 By carefully designing a sequence of unitary operations through quantum gates, the amplitudes of basis states are manipulated so that states corresponding to **correct solutions** undergo **constructive interference**, increasing their probability amplitude while states corresponding to **incorrect solutions** undergo **destructive interference**, suppressing their amplitude

 Mathematically, the algorithm applies unitary transformations $$ U_1, U_2, \ldots, U_k$$ such that: